rust-stuco/lectures/week7/slides.md

 only_borrows();
 println!("After calling closure: {:?}", list);
 ```
-- Note how once a closure is defined, it's invoked in the same manner as a function.
+- Note how once a closure is defined, it's invoked in the same manner as a function
-- Because we can have many immutable borrows, Rust allows us to to print, even with the closure holding a reference.
+- Because we can have many immutable borrows, Rust allows us to to print, even with the closure holding a reference

 <!-- println! implicitly takes references to anything passed in, that's why this works -->